Gluten-free Pumpkin Snickerdoodles (Keto Option)

 Pumpkin recipes are just one of my favorite things no matter what time of year it is.
 We have a few of our favorites on the blog like these Soft Pumpkin Cookies, and homemade Pumpkin Pie Spice, and even a Dairy-free Pumpkin Creamer, but these Pumpkin Snickerdoodles are something special.

 And for a cookie, these are quite healthy and adaptable to almost any special diet.
-Not only are the gluten-free and —these fabulous cookies can now be made grain-free and low-carb.
+Not only are they gluten-free, but these fabulous cookies can also be made grain-free and low-carb.

 Literally, every time I talk about baking cookies, my sons ask for these.

-And if you’re in the mood for snickerdoodles now, but don’t feel like baking, try my 5-Minute Snickerdoodle Cookie Dough Balls.
+And if you're in the mood for snickerdoodles now, but don't feel like baking, try these Snickerdoodle Cookie Dough Balls.

 Ingredients